11 Golden Rules Everyone with Long Hair Should Commit to Memory Right Now

 Shampoo less often

 One hair myth we’d like to put to rest?
 That you need to wash your hair every day.
 The truth is, you do not have to have shampoo daily.
 Your hair and scalp need natural oils to stay nourished and healthy.
 Cleansing every third day is totally fine (unless you’re doing ultra sweaty workouts in which case you’ll probably want to rinse off).
 When it comes time to shower, an all-too-common mistake people make when washing their hair is applying shampoo to the roots through the ends.
 Stylist are begging you stop!
 Dirt and oil tends to accumulate at the scalp, so that’s where you should concentrate.
 Plus, the ends are dryer, so they don’t require extra cleansing.
 Instead, apply shampoo to the roots, massage into a lather, and work down towards the ends.
 Don’t forget, what works for your curly haired pal might not work for your fine tresses.
-Be sure to pick the best shampoo for your specific hair type.

 Don’t skip conditioner